 If Your Screen Won’t Turn On

-If the screen is not working, it would be best for most users to use an Android data recovery tool.
+If that doesn’t work, it would be best for most users to use an Android data recovery tool.
+While complicated to use, you can install Android Studio and SDK Tools, if you already have USB Debugging turned on before the drop.
 Most of these tools are paid versions, but there are some free ones you can try, such as MiniTool Mobile Recovery for Android, Undeleter Recover files & data, and DiskDigger for Android.
 The free versions will have minimal features, and you may need an upgrade to do what you need.

 If none of this works to access your broken phone, you may need to take it to a professional.
 Make sure you go to a reputable shop because once they access your phone, they can access all your data.

 How to Prevent These Issues

 Accessing an Android phone with a broken screen isn’t always easy, so it’s a good idea to try to be prepared if the worst ever does happen.
-You can do this by keeping your phone backed up and installing programs like Pushbullet that will give you access to the data on your phone even if you can’t control it.
+You can do this by keeping your phone backed up and installing programs like AirDroid that will give you access to the data on your phone even if you can’t control it.
 You can also use Android backup tools to regularly back up your data so you don’t have to worry.